 My job took me to places across Europe, Africa and Asia before I completed an MBA and joined Johnson and Johnson Procurement in Switzerland.
 It was an amazing time with great colleagues and some fantastic bosses.

-At some point, there’s only limited value that I can offer the Procurement community, and eventually, I’m not relevant any longer.
+At some point, there’s only limited value that I can offer the procurement community, and eventually, I’m no relevant longer.
 This is the cycle of life; it must be like that, so that’s when I’ll happily let someone else take over so I can go sailing and enjoy the wonderful wildlife of Africa.

 To find out more about the Sustainable Procurement Pledge and how to become an Ambassador, click here.